great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_table_expectations.md

 ...
 ```

 When in doubt, the next step to implement is the first one that doesn't have a ✔ next to it.
-This guide covers the first four steps on the checklist.
+This guide covers the first five steps on the checklist.

 ### 4. Change the Expectation class name and add a docstring